-- \ Required course for a major in COBA. - To determine what courses may be taken to satisfy the General Education requirements for this program, refer to "General Education," p.
-43. - ECON 214 or 215 counts toward GEB credit. - Course will be approved by articulation agreement with each college. - Minimum grade of B required for accounting majors as prerequisite to upper-division courses.
+- Required course for a major in COBA. - See "University Core Curriculum," p.
+39. - 2 Fulfills a university core curriculum social science requirement. - Course will be approved by articulation agreement with each college. - A minimum grade of B is required as prerequisite to upper-division courses.